lilianricaud/presentations/stigmergy-presentation-ncraft2017.md

 ---

-# Can we promote the emergence of stigmergic behaviours ?
+# Can we promote the emergence of stigmergic cooperation ?

 ---